spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 hi everybody !!!

+sorry for my bad english

 compilations guide for:

 ffmpeg mpv and vlc for raspberry pi 3b, zero, 3b+

+I think for all rpi modells but this 3 was tested

 its very easy !!!